|

 Evan Tawil

 Enrique E. Liberman.
-As one of the founding members of Art FA, Mr. Liberman serves as Chair of Art FA's Board and has assumed the role of President of Art FA.
-Mr. Liberman has extensive experience in the formation and governance of art investment fun ds and art funds of funds and regularly counsels art fund managers and investors on legal matters ranging from the structuring of such funds to the various regulatory and compliance issues arising from their operation.
-Mr. Liberman is currently a Partner at Tannenbaum Helpern Syracuse & Hirschtritt LLP in New York City where he chairs the law firm’s Art Law practice group which represents prominent art market professionals and participants in a wide variety of art-related matters.
-Prior to his tenure at Tannenbaum Helpern, Mr. Liberman was Vice-President & General Counsel of Egyptinfo Technology S.A.E., a prominent Egyptian information technology company, and a corporate associate at Clifford Chance Rogers & Wells LLP.
+As one of the founding members of Art FA, Mr. Liberman serves on Art FA's Board and has acted in the role of President of Art FA since 2010.
+Mr. Liberman has extensive experience in the formation and governance of art investment funds and art funds of funds and regularly counsels art fund managers and investors on legal matters ranging from the structuring of such funds to the various regulatory and compliance issues arising from their operation.
+Mr. Liberman is currently a Partner at Bowles Liberman & Newman LLP in New York City where he chairs the law firm’s Art Law + Art Funds practice group which represents prominent art market professionals and participants in a wide variety of art-related matters.
+Prior to his tenure at Bowles Liberman & Newman LLP, Mr. Liberman was a Partner at Tannenbaum Helpern Syracuse & Hirschtritt LLP, Vice-President & General Counsel of Egyptinfo Technology S.A.E., a prominent Egyptian information technology company, and a corporate associate at Clifford Chance Rogers & Wells LLP.
 Mr. Liberman attended Harvard Law School in Cambridge, Massachusetts, USA where he received his Juris Doctor in 1999.
-His degree at Harvard Law School was preceded by his attainment of a Bachelor of Arts in International Relations with Honors and Distinction from Stanford University in Stanford, California, USA in 1996, where he was a recipient of the prestigious Firestone Medal awarded to the best undergraduate theses.
-During the past twenty years, Mr. Liberman has also participated in various internships with the Central Bank of the Republic of Argentina, the Superintendency of Financial Entities of Argentina, the American Red Cross, and the United States Congress.
+His degree at Harvard Law School was preceded by his attainment of a Bachelor of Arts in International Relations with Honors and Distinction from Stanford University in Stanford, California, USA in 1996.
 Mr. Liberman is certified in Credit Risks and Financial Calculus by the Association of Banks of the Republic of Argentina.
-Mr. Liberman is admitted to practice law in New York State and is a member the New York Bar Association and the American Bar Association.
-Mr. Liberman is also a devout art collector focusing primarily on the Chinese, Indian and Iranian Contemporary art markets and counts among his collection artworks by Cui Xuiwen, Vivek Vilasini, Shadi Ghadrian, Ren Sihong, Rina Banarjee, Pooneh Maghazehe, Liu Liguo, Omar Chacon, Farsad Labbauf, Wang Xieda, Dante Horoiwa, Jin Zi, Guo Jinyi, Samira Abbassy, Vandana Jain, Ruby Chishti, Lee Wells, Anajali Bhargavi, Abraham Yurberg and Julie Levesque.
+Mr. Liberman is a member of the New York State Bar Association and chairs its Committee on Art Law, Art Funds and Art Investment.

 » back to top